rrumale/machine-learning-live-labs/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

 * Choose Models.
   ![Models Menu](images/automl-screenshot-15.jpg)

-* We see the list of models created by the AutoML with their specific algorithm and target value.
+* We see the list of models created by the AutoML UI with their specific algorithm and target value.
   ![Models List](images/automl-screenshot-16.jpg)

 * Click on the the  **SVMG** model based on the **Support Vector Machines Gaussian** algorithm and click Deploy.
 It is a powerful classification algorithm with very high F1 score